fastoch/RustDesk/README.md

 ## Why not use TeamViewer or Anydesk?

 Because these solutions can't be self-hosted, you need to use their servers.
 Do you trust them enough for that?

-@7/22
+To be fair, Anydesk offers the possibility to have your own server, but it's a paid option.

+The only free and open-source solution that can be self-hosted is **RustDesk**.
+RustDesk also has paid options, but we don't need them.

+---

+# RustDesk

+## The RustDesk client

+### Local access (no server)

+For machines that are on the same network, they can be accessed via their IP address.
+To configure that:
+- install the Rustdesk client on every machine
+- start the client and click on the 3 dots next to your machine's Rustdesk ID
+- click on Security

+@8/22